Cortex Cloud: Getting Started with XQL Filtering.

 We can type out the next part with: | filter xdm.asset.type.category = "VM Instance"

 The | character is needed to separate each stage within the XQL.
-And you will also see from the following screenshot how we figured out what value we need to add to the filter.
+You will also see from the following screenshot how to determine what value is needed to add to the filter.

 1. As a final one we will be switching to Azure and look for VM instances that are within a specific Cloud Account using the Subscription ID.